A vector image of palm trees on a sunset gradient background

 • Free time for shopping, relaxing or packing.

-• Evening: Farewell dinner at a farm-to-table restaurant; reflecting on the week’s experiences.
+• Evening: Farewell dinner reflecting on the week’s experiences.

-• Optional nature walk or guided meditation in a serene setting.
+• Optional beach walk or guided meditation in a serene setting.

 • Check out of the hotel and depart for the airport with memories and insights to share.